Search waiting | Matsusada Precision

 In recent years, it has also been applied to automated automobile driving technology.
 There are two types of 3D LiDAR for automotive use: solid-state and MEMS.

 The solid-state method replaces the motor-based mechanism with semiconductors and optical technology.
 In conventional 3D-LiDAR, the laser and detector are mechanically rotated.
 However, the solid-state method does not use a rotation mechanism.
 Although the detection area is smaller due to the limited laser beam angle, it is smaller, can be installed in a limited space, and is less fragile.
 However, it is small, can be installed in a limited space, and is not easily broken.
-By using multiple sensors, it can cover 360°C in the horizontal direction and has become the mainstream for automotive applications.
+Using multiple sensors can cover 360°C in the horizontal direction and has become the mainstream for automotive applications.

-In the MEMS method, a MEMS mirror is used to scan the laser beam.
+In the MEMS method, a MEMS mirror scans the laser beam.
 The MEMS mirror is rotated using a coil and magnet, and the laser beam is scanned by reflection from the mirror.

-Matsusada precision provides high-voltage power supplies for avalanche photodiodes (APD) and Photomultiplier tubes (PMT) used as a photodetector for LiDAR.
-Furthermore, Matsusada precision offers DC power supplies used in laser diode experiments, etc. As for mirror positioning for laser scanning, Matsusada Precision's piezo actuators are available.
+Matsusada Precision provides high-voltage power supplies for avalanche photodiodes (APD) and Photomultiplier tubes (PMT) used as a photodetector for LiDAR.
+Furthermore, Matsusada Precision offers DC power supplies used in laser diode experiments, etc. Matsusada Precision's piezo actuators are available for mirror positioning and laser scanning.

 TOF System